aipowerorg/aipowerorg.github.io/docs/woocommerce-product-writer.md

 ## WooCommerce Placeholders

-When writing prompts for your products, you can use the following placeholders to give the AI specific data to work with.
+When writing prompts for your products, you can use the following placeholders to give the AI with specific data to work with.

 | Placeholder             | Description                                          |
 |-------------------------|------------------------------------------------------|